BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

 .. figure:: images/web_wallet/seed_verification/extension_view/03.png
    :alt: Seed verification

-::attention: The seed phrase is for your eyes only!
+.. attention:: The seed phrase is for your eyes only!
 Make sure no one is looking over your shoulder.
 For the best security always generate it on a clean air-gapped machine.

 Read carefully information on the popup and confirm it.